 A comprehensive evaluation program is needed to effectively plan, implement and monitor a statewide EMS system.
 The EMS system is responsible for evaluating the effectiveness of services provided victims of medical or trauma related emergencies, therefore the EMS agency should be able to state definitively what impact has been made on the patients served by the system.
 A uniform, statewide out-of-hospital data collection system exists that captures the minimum data necessary to measure compliance with standards (i.e., a mandatory, uniform EMS run report form or a minimum set of data that is provided to the state); data are consistently and routinely provided to the lead agency by all EMS providers and the lead agency performs routine analysis of this data.
 Pre-established standards, criteria and outcome parameters are used to evaluate resource utilization, scope of services, effectiveness of policies and procedures, and patient outcome.
 A comprehensive, medically directed, statewide quality improvement program is established to assess and evaluate patient care, including a review of process (how EMS system components are functioning) and outcome.
 The quality improvement program should include an assessment of how the system is currently functioning according to the performance standards, identification of system improvements that are needed to exceed the standards and a mechanism to measure the impact of the improvements once implemented.
 Patient outcome data is collected and integrated with health system, emergency department and trauma system data; optimally there is linkage to data bases outside of EMS (such as crash reports, FARS, trauma registry, medical examiner reports and discharge data) to fully evaluate quality of care.
 The evaluation process is educational and quality improvement/system evaluation findings are disseminated to out-of-hospital emergency medical care providers.
-The lead agency ensures that all quality improvement activities have legislative confidentiality protection and are non-discoverable.
+The lead agency ensures that all quality improvement activities September 2009 Final 47 Reducing Adverse Events in EMS: Creating a Culture of Safety Oversight, Analysis, and Research 001-OAR-007-FINAL have legislative confidentiality protection and are non-discoverable.